KauzClay/docs-tap/install-offline/profile.hbs.md

     Where:

+    - `MY-BROADCOM-SUPPORT-USERNAME` is the user with access to the images in `tanzu.packages.broadcom.com`.
+    - `MY-BROADCOM-SUPPORT-ACCESS-TOKEN` is the token you retrieve from the Tanzu Application Platform download page. <!-- clarify -->
     - `MY-REGISTRY` is your air-gapped container registry.
     - `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.
-    - `MY-TANZUNET-USERNAME` is the user with access to the images in the VMware Tanzu Network registry `registry.tanzu.vmware.com`
-    - `MY-TANZUNET-PASSWORD` is the password for `MY-TANZUNET-USERNAME`.
     - `VERSION-NUMBER` is your Tanzu Application Platform version.
-For example, `{{ vars.tap_version }}`
+For example, `{{ vars.tap_version }}`.
+    - `PATH-TO-CA` is the path to your CA certificate.
     - `MY-REPO` is your repository in the air-gapped container image registry.
 Examples:
         - Harbor has the form `MY-REGISTRY/REPO-NAME/tap-packages`.
         - Docker Hub has the form `MY-REGISTRY/tap-packages`.
         - Google Cloud Registry has the form `MY-REGISTRY/MY-PROJECT/REPO-NAME/tap-packages`.

-1. Copy the images into a `.tar` file from the VMware Tanzu Network onto an external storage device with the Carvel tool imgpkg by running:
+1. Copy the images into a `.tar` file from `tanzu.packages.broadcom.com` onto an external storage device with the Carvel tool imgpkg by running:

     ```console
     imgpkg copy \